First locomotives for EGA’s Guinea project arrive in West African country

-United Arab Emirates: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced the arrival in the Republic of Guinea of two SD40-2 shunting-locomotives that will be used on its under-construction bauxite mining project in the West African country.
+United Arab Emirates, 08 November 2018: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced the arrival in the Republic of Guinea of two SD40-2 shunting-locomotives that will be used on its under-construction bauxite mining project in the West African country.

 EGA’s subsidiary Guinea Alumina Corporation is building a bauxite mine and associated export facilities in Guinea in the largest greenfield investment in the country in the past 40 years.